Author: Jillian Stone (pen name for Jill Stone)

 BOOK 2: The Moonstone and Miss Jones

-The plot revolves around the retrieval of the egg-shaped artifact given to Phaeton by an Egyptian goddess near the end of the previous book.
-Near the beginning of the book, the egg, which has been safeguarded by Dr. Exeter, is stolen by a horde of spider-legged, radio-controlled, mechanical rodents.
+The plot revolves around the retrieval of the egg-shaped artifact given to Phaeton by an Egyptian goddess toward the end of the previous book.
+Near the beginning of this book, the egg, which has been safeguarded by Dr. Exeter, is stolen by a horde of spider-legged, radio-controlled, mechanical rodents.
 Here, Dr. Exeter explains the egg's importance to Phaeton: "Long ago, your gift was...hidden deep inside a Greek pithos....When Pandora broke the jar, its powers were released, but for one at the bottom of the vessel....Hope....What Qadesh gifted you with was a massive energy source." (p.
 39) Apparently, that object, which America and Phaeton call the "moonstone," has tremendous powers that can be activated only by Phaeton.
 Naturally enough, lots of people want access to that power, and to achieve that, they must capture and control Phaeton.
 Since America is obviously Phaeton's weak point, the bad guys are also after her.

 |H. P. Lovecraft's|

 One of the villains in this book is Lovecraft, an eccentric and brilliant nut-job modeled very loosely on H. P. Lovecraft, the iconic science fiction author.
 Instead of just writing about fantastic creatures and inventions, this Lovecraft, actually creates monsters that he can (usually) control.
 One of the most vicious is called a Reaper—a monstrous killing machine with a tentacled helmet equipped with radio controls.
 It's description is very similar to the real Lovecraft's cthulhu.